 A visit from an astronaut or a space expert (for educators)

 Two visits per province and territory, were awarded through a random draw.
-The CSA will provide each winner with an in-person visit, at no cost, from a CSA astronaut or space expert to their organization.
-See the Terms and Conditions for all the details.
+The CSA will provide each winner with a visit, at no cost, from a CSA astronaut or space expert to their organization.
+See the Terms and conditions for all the details.

-A spot in the Junior Astronaut Camp (for young Canadians)
+A spot in the Junior Astronaut Virtual Camp (for young Canadians)

 Four applicants per province and territory will be selected through a random draw.
-The CSA will provide each winner with:
+Due to the COVID-19 pandemic, we are currently working on transforming our camp into a virtual edition.
+The schedule will be provided as soon as possible.

 1. How will the winners be selected?